Sunday 19th February 2017 a training day was held at Wobby Beach with RFS, CFU (Wobby Beach) and Hawkesbury River Rescue (VRA).

 Hawkesbury River Rescue Inc. provides round the clock emergency assistance for boaters and water-access residents.
 We appreciate your donations that help us with fuel and running repairs to our rescue boat SPIRIT OF BROOKLYN.

-Our next big event for members, friends and guests will be after Christmas in January.
+Our next big event for members, friends and guests will be Christmas in July – 22nd.
 Our regular fundraising auction has some truly wonderful items donated by residents and businesses up and down the coast.

 More news as it comes to hand.